iteratec/kcwarden/docs/monitors/protocol_mapper_monitor.md

     note: The user_id claim should only be writable from a user attribute mapper
 ```

-To further ensure the correctness of that field in the access tokens, you could also write a second detection that ensures that usermodel-attribute-mappers can only write to the field from the user_id user attribute, and cannot use any other attributes.
+To further ensure the correctness of that field in the access tokens, you could also write a second monitor.
+This second monitor ensures that usermodel-attribute-mappers can only write to the field from the `user_id` user attribute, and cannot use any other attributes.
 Add the following right below the last line of the previous configuration:

 ```yaml